danja/transmissions/docs/postcraft-site/articles/new-service-walkthrough.md

 # Creating a new Service

 1. Preparation
-2. Specification
+2. Specification : StringFilter Signature
 3. Implementation
-4. Integration
+4. Unit Tests
-5. Test
+5. Integrate
+6. Integration Test(s)
-6. Documentation
+7. Documentation

-#### Preparation
+## Preparation

 _Lean towards YAGNI, at least on the first pass, but reusability is a #SoftGoal, so if a little generalization/extra utility is trivial to put, why not._